rneuhausler/coralModel-analyses/README.md

 We are consistent with Mumby et al. in considering the parameters `r`, `d`, `a`, `g`, and `y`, to represent overall reef conditions, but deviate through our use of neighborhood densities and agent-based approach.
 In our reactions above, we calculate `M`, `T`, `C` as local densities (based on neighborhood benthic compositions) instead of global percentages (reef-wide).
 We implement this through the spatial explicitness of our model.

-Our model is a product of object oriented programming; we abstract benthic coverages as instances of the class `Organism()`, and appending them to an instance of the class `Reef()`.
+Our model is a product of object oriented programming; we abstract benthic coverages as instances of the class `Organism()` that become appended to an instance of the class `Reef()`.

 We define these classes in `coralModel.py` as follows: